libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Server installation

-Download the [latest stable version](https://github.com/ossec/ossec-hids/releases) from ossec-hids GitHub.
+To install OSSEC on Ubuntu 20.04 download the [latest stable version](https://github.com/ossec/ossec-hids/releases) from ossec-hids GitHub.
 Extract the file and run the installation script.
 If receiving build errors, make sure that you have installed all the required dependencies or check the [troubleshooting section](#troubleshooting) for details.

 ```console
 server@ubuntu:~$ wget https://github.com/ossec/ossec-hids/archive/3.6.0.tar.gz